QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 - ```type``` of the input.
 Options are:
   - ```string```
   - ```agent``` allows the environment end-user to select the agent that will deploy the grain(s) from a dropdown list.
 By default, all agents are listed in the dropdown list, but you can add ```allowed-values``` to only display a subset of the agents.
 For details, see [agent](/blueprint-designer-guide/blueprints/blueprints-yaml-structure#agent).
+  - ```parameter``` will take the input's allowed values from the parameter-store, from a parameter with the name ```parameter-name```.
+The parameter can be defined either in the account level or in the space level.
+If the parameter's value is built as a comma separated list, Torque will convert them to a set of values and present it to the end-user as a drop down list of the values.
+See an example below.
+For more info about the parameter store, click [here](admin-guide/params.md).
   - ```credentials``` allows the environment end-user to select the credentials that will be used to deploy the grain(s) from a dropdown list.
 By default, all credentials in the account are listed in the dropdown list, but you can add ```allowed-values``` to only display a subset of the credentials.
 - ```sensitive```: ```true``` masks the value behind asterisks in the UI and API.
 (Default is ```false```)
 - ```default``` - (Optional) Value to be used in the Torque UI and will be used in case no other value provided for the input.
 If a default value is not defined, the environment end-user will need to provide one when launching the environment.